raimu/kephas/Home.md

 * Support of a large pallete of UI components with high interactivity.
 * Minimal response times to change requests.
 * A common language with the end customer.

+# So, what is Kephas?
+> Kephas Framework is the software factory we built for you.
+To fulfill these needs, both yours and your customers'.